WaryaWayne/myWorkLog/work_ive_done.md

 - - Major changes to urls.
 They work now though. perfect. - Added an api root view.
 This path shows us a list of all available api routes.
 For reference while programming. - Added a route to get a csrf token. it is /api/v1/csrf - Added the facebook and google oauth2 adapter classes - Added all the authentication views under the api/v1 path.
 So login will be /api/v1/login - Added social auth endpoints.
 For facebook and google. - Added the social account management endpoints.
 This allows disconnecting accounts and show what accounts user has connected now. - kept default _allauth/api to use with our google login and other social logins.
 They still go through all auth.
 - - Installed simple-jwt library to use json web tokens instead of default token view. - Accidently reinstalled django-allauth. so we lost the extras. we need them so i added them again.
 - - Added the google callbackurl.
 This is called by our urls to lead google sign in requests.
-- - Installed django rest auth to expose the all-auth urls path as an api. - Installed rest framework to send data as an api to our frontend react project. - installed django-filter to be able to break down the filter categories of our api data before a user makes a call.
+- - Installed django rest auth to expose the all-auth urls path as an api. - Installed rest framework to send data as an api to our Project 83323 react project. - installed django-filter to be able to break down the filter categories of our api data before a user makes a call.
 We won't have to send everything at once, just what they ask for. - Installed markdown, it will help render the markdown on our api routes better.
 - - Added static processors in templates.
-For us to be able to locate static files. - Removed the os.path.join from media and static root.
-Now it is BASE_DIR / media/static - Removed the facebook and google social account providers auth backends.
+For us to be able to locate static files. - Removed the os.path.join from Project 83333277 and static root.
+Now it is BASE_DIR / Project 83333277/static - Removed the facebook and google social account providers auth Project 8333327s.
 It was causing issues and isn't needed. - Configured allauth to be headless only. - Added csrf trusted origins.
 Not necessary just for local development to sign into the admin page.
 - - Added back the default accounts/ path because it is still used for social auth. - Added some comments

-**backend_2to6x/2to6xDjango1**
+**Project 51**

 - - Deleted the original in templates/404.html - Moved it to /errors/404.html.
 Better location and more clean.
 - - These are the default all auth templates.
 They come from django-all-auth.